-- 6.5.b: Selection of Faculty-Part-time The faculty and unit administrator of each department/division, will develop a registry of qualified applicants for part-time faculty employment, in an effort to use more care in hiring new instructors, and avoid last minute hiring. - 6.8.A: Professional Obligations for part-time faculty are listed in this section.
+6.5.b: Selection of Faculty-Part-time The faculty and unit administrator of each department/division, will develop a registry of qualified applicants for part-time faculty employment, in an effort to use more care in hiring new instructors, and avoid last minute hiring.
+There should be a screening committee of interested faculty.

+6.8.A: Professional Obligations for part-time faculty are listed in this section.
 Work that is not found on this list is beyond the instructional contract, so additional pay needs to be given.
 This would include committee work, special projects, and many other things that faculty get involved in.
-Without additional pay, the work cannot be required, and no one should be coerced into doing work for free. - 6.9 Evaluation of Faculty and Programs describes the requirements for evaluation of faculty by students and administration.
-Revisions to this section were made in the new 2017-2020 Agreement.
+Without additional pay, the work cannot be required, and no one should be coerced into doing work for free.

+6.9 Evaluation of Faculty and Programs describes the requirements for evaluation of faculty by students and administration.
 For student evaluations of our classes, faculty can use the online course evaluation, the coded course forms available from the district, department/division-developed forms, or an evaluation form designed by the individual faculty member.
 This article tells the specifics in how to conduct anonymous student evaluations, how often student evaluations must be done, how much access administrators must have to these evaluations, and additional information about comprehensive evaluation of faculty.

 Evaluations are the property of the faculty member, and the best way to benefit from them is to see them promptly after the quarter ends.
 Faculty members using district forms may ask that results be sent to both the dean and themselves.
-Faculty have the right to review student evaluations before sending them to the dean, unless it is the evaluation selected by the dean as their administrative evaluation for the year.
+Faculty have the right to review student evaluations before sending them to the dean, unless it is the evaluation selected as the administrative evaluation for the year.
 Faculty should not review evaluations until after grades have been submitted at the end of the quarter.
 To insure the integrity of the student evaluation process, student anonymity must be protected in whatever methods are used to administer the evaluations.
 Guidelines are included in this article.